-Local plans must be kept up to date – the Government suggests a review is required at least every five years and plans should look forward at least 15 years.
-The current local plans, which include the Joint Core Strategy (JCS) and separate site allocations documents for the area, were adopted at various points between 2011 and 2016.
-They include policies which require an early review because local circumstances and national policies have changed.
+Local plans must be kept up to date – the Government suggests a review at least every five years and plans should look forward at least 15 years.
+Our current local plans, which include the Joint Core Strategy (JCS) and separate site allocations documents for the area, were adopted at various points between 2011 and 2016.
+They include policies which need an early review because local circumstances and national policies have changed.

 Local plans take some time to produce and the Greater Norwich Local Plan (GNLP) is expected to be adopted – that is, come into legal force – in 2021.
 The current plans look to 2026 and the new GNLP will look to 2036 to maintain the 15 year time frame.

-The Greater Norwich Local Plan will look both at the needs of our current communities and at those of future generations.
+The Greater Norwich Local Plan will look both at the needs of our current communities and at the needs of future generations.

 Changing population patterns lead to a need both for new housing and different kinds of housing.

-But growth does not just mean new houses and more people.
-It includes more and better jobs and new and improved infrastructure, with new schools, open spaces, transport and leisure facilities for everyone.
+But growth also requires more and better jobs and new and improved infrastructure, with new schools, open spaces, transport and leisure facilities for everyone.

 This needs to be done in a way which will protect and enhance the natural environment.

-Greater Norwich is an attractive place to live and work and more people migrate to the area than leave, mainly from elsewhere in the UK.
+Greater Norwich is an attractive place to live and work and more people move to the area than leave, mainly from elsewhere in the UK.